 Golden Oak, Senior Citizen Home, Shamshabad

-Golden Oak, Senior Citizen Home is an assisted living facility for persons with dementia.
-It is a 30-bedded facility for providing personalized care, with options of dormitory, single-bed, and twin-sharing.
+Golden Oak, Senior Citizen Home is an assisted living facility for elders with dementia or other special needs.
+It is a fully air-conditioned 30-bedded facility for providing personalized care, with options of dormitory, single-bed, and twin-sharing.
 It is located in Malkaram Village, Shamshabad (RR District), 40 KM from Secunderabad.
-It is close to Asha Jyothi Psychiatric Rehabilitation centre, and is a unit of ASHA hospital for psychiatry (Banjara Hills).
+It is close to Asha Jyothi Rehabilitation Centre, and is a unit of ASHA hospital (Banjara Hills).
 The facility was inaugurated on Feb 19, 2017.

 Red-Cross – Nightingales Trust Dementia Day Care Centre, Hyderabad